iansinnott/iansinnott.github.io/_posts/2014-12-07-teaching-my-brother-to-code.md

 Over the next month, I see frustration as the largest obstacle to progress, especially since we're focusing on the front-end.

-Moreover, I hope to give him enough knowledge that he can continue comfortably on his own.
+Moreover, I hope to give him enough knowledge that he can continue comfortably on his own. _That_ is the ultimate goal.

 ## Curriculum

-Since we're facing on the front-end, I'll be teaching the classic front-end technologies:
+Since we're focusing on the front-end, I'll be teaching the classic front-end technologies:

 * HTML
 * CSS